c3c3-academy/resource-catalogue-fe/README.md

 This is a web application designed for sharing resources.

 ## Setup

 After following set up instructions for the back end:

-- Clone and open this repo
+- Clone and open this repo,
-- Run `yarn` to install the project dependencies
+- Run `yarn` to install the project dependencies,
-- Run with `yarn start`
+- Run with `yarn start`,
-- Optionally deploy the site to Netlify from GitHub
+- Optionally deploy the site to Netlify from GitHub.

 ## Project documentation

 Read the [documentation](https://www.notion.so/weareacademy/Team-C3C3-Project-3-f6c294677db04465995852662384ba71) used to develop this site on our Notion page.
 See a [live version](https://c3c3-resource-catalogue.netlify.app/) of this site.